MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 # Azure Well-Architected Framework perspective on Azure Kubernetes Service (AKS)

 Azure Kubernetes Service (AKS) is a managed Kubernetes service that you can use to deploy and manage containerized applications.
 AKS reduces the complexity and operational overhead of managing Kubernetes by offloading much of that responsibility to Azure.
-AKS is an ideal platform for deploying and managing containerized applications that require high availability, scalability, and portability, and for deploying applications to multiple regions, using open-source tools, and integrating with existing DevOps tools.
+AKS is an ideal platform for deploying and managing containerized applications that require high availability, scalability, and portability.

 This article assumes that as an architect, you reviewed the [compute decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree) and chose AKS as the compute for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).